adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | The sons of kings.
 The night ere you came hither
 | I was awakened by the sound of feet.
 | And I looked forth, and saw a body borne
-| By veiled figures straight, as they knew whither,
+| By veilèd figures straight, as they knew whither,
 | In at the chapel gateway.
 I went down
 | And found that they had digged a grave, most meet
 | For one of saintly life, or king by birth: